 Anxiety can leave you feeling physically and emotionally exhausted, which can lead to bouts of depression.

-At Sulcata Psychiatry, Ms. Johnston specializes in evaluating and managing symptoms of anxiety.
+At Sulcata Psychiatry, we specialize in evaluating and managing symptoms of anxiety.
 Your first visit involves a thorough psychiatric evaluation with multiple tools and technologies that allow her to understand your specific needs, such as cognitive testing.
-Ms. Johnston takes time to get to know you and makes you a partner in your anxiety treatment plan.
+Our providers take time to get to know you and make you a partner in your anxiety treatment plan.

 The goal of treatment is to provide both education and relief.
-Ms. Johnston introduces you to resources that help you learn about your particular diagnosis, treatment options, and targeted interventions you can do on your own.
+We can introduce you to resources that help you learn about your particular diagnosis, treatment options, and targeted interventions you can do on your own.

-Anxiety treatment often includes medication management combined with psychotherapy, but Ms. Johnston may also recommend lifestyle changes involving nutrition, exercise, and sleep habits.
-To determine the best type of medication for you, Ms. Johnston may suggest in-office Genomind® pharmacogenetic testing.
+Anxiety treatment often includes medication management combined with psychotherapy, but your provider may also recommend lifestyle changes involving nutrition, exercise, and sleep habits.
+To determine the best type of medication for you, we may also suggest in-office Genomind® pharmacogenetic testing.